Table of Contents

 - Most fine-grain litters stick to your cat’s paws.
 When she licks her paws to clean them, the litter granules inevitably end up in her system.

+When ingesting cat litter accidentally, it can cause health issues.
+Traditional clay-based clumping litter contains sodium bentonite, which threatens the well-being of your cat’s digestive tract when ingested excessively.
 Not to mention that your cat is much more likely to ingest clay-based litter because it has fine-grains that create more dust and stick a lot more to your cat’s paws when compared to pellet litter.

+However, you can rest assured that wood pellet litter is one of the safest options among all types of litter.
+Pellet litter in general produces little to no dust.
+Low dust makes your cat less prone to developing respiratory problems.
 Wood pellet litter also doesn’t stick to your cat’s paws, which diminishes your cat’s chances of ingesting the particles by licking her paws.

+With all these considered, it becomes very clear that wood pellet litter is less likely to end up in your cat’s system.
 Even if your cat eats a few pellets by accident, there is no need to worry.
 Wood pellet litter production doesn’t involve chemical treatment and the litter typically doesn’t have any added ingredients.

+Yet, with the possibility of allergies aside, wood pellet litter is entirely safe for your cat.
 However, like all types of litters, not all wood pellet litters are top quality.
-When choosing amongst wood pellet litters, make sure you pick a fragrance-free and 100% natural product with as little added ingredients as possible.
+When choosing amongst wood pellet litters, make sure you pick a fragrance-free and 100% natural product with as few added ingredients as possible.
+This will further ensure the product is safe for your feline.

 Pros and Cons of Wood Pellet Cat Litter